-Formulation of pranatamangsa agricultural accounting for the application of regulated costs.
-Determination of costs as a guarantee of farmers' income at the cost-revenue exchange rate.
-The income from the harvest is the Farmer's Exchange Rate (FER).
-This value is based on season markers that guarantee farming until harvest.
-A process that gives awareness to farmers to take into account seasonal costs as a whole in a sustainable planting process.
-The implication is that the dependency on the pranatamangsa season marker makes regulated costs make season a determining factor in determining farmer's income (FER).
-This seasonal factor is directly related to the total costs, meaning that when the costs set by farmers have been determined, the season has an additional impact that must be anticipated.
+The formulation of pranatamangsa agricultural accounting is for the application of regulated costs.
+Determination of costs guarantees farmers' income at the cost-revenue exchange rate.
+In addition, the income from the harvest is the Farmer's Exchange Rate (FER).
+This value is based on season markers that guarantee farming until harvest, a process that gives farmers awareness to consider seasonal costs as a whole in a sustainable planting process.
+It implies that the dependency on the pranatamangsa season marker makes regulated costs and season the determining factors in the farmer's income (FER).
+This seasonal factor is directly related to the total costs, indicating that when the costs set by farmers have been determined, the season has an additional impact that must be anticipated.

-So, farmers play an active role in paying attention to pranatamangsa as a planting season calendar that can affect their harvest.
-This concern shows the added value of agricultural accounting conceptual, namely efforts must be made first to obtain results (or harvest).
-In another sense, income represents achievements and costs represent effort, or in other words, there is persistence in work and livelihood as a harvest as income.
-Thus, the concept of effort and results has the implication that revenue is generated by costs amount determining.
+Hence, farmers actively pay attention to pranatamangsa as a planting season calendar that can affect their harvest.
+This concern shows the added value of the agricultural accounting concept, i.e., efforts must be made first to obtain results (or harvest).
+In another sense, income represents achievements, and costs represent effort; in other words, there is persistence in work and livelihood as a harvest as income.
+Thus, the concept of effort and results implies that revenue is generated by cost amount determining.

-The relationship between input (cost and season) and output (harvest income) of the farmer is a linear relationship, not a reciprocal relationship.
-That is, that costs and seasons are efforts that are deliberately made as farmer expenses in achieving their income goals.
-Interaction evidence points to this research limitations on seasonal markers awareness that cannot be separated in farming.
-Conditions like this indicate a double existence in life as an arena of emotional interaction in disclosing or reporting seasons through pranatamangsa agricultural accounting reports, namely the cost-revenue exchange rate as farmer's income.
-This report is based on continuing their own sense of response, building awareness and taking action.
-Therefore, further research needs to be further developed as a result of public awareness as a form of the agricultural accounting presence.
-Furthermore, research methods can use a case study approach and ethnomethodology based on participant observation as a complete source.
+Additionally, the relationship between the farmer's input (cost and season) and output (harvest income) is linear, not a reciprocal relationship.
+It means that costs and seasons are deliberately made as farmer expenses in achieving their income goals.
+Interaction evidence points to this research's limitations on seasonal marker awareness that cannot be separated in farming.
+Such conditions indicate a double existence as an arena of emotional interaction in disclosing or reporting seasons through pranatamangsa agricultural accounting reports, i.e., the cost-revenue exchange rate as a farmer's income.
+This report is based on continuing their sense of responsibility, building awareness, and taking action.
+Therefore, further research needs to be developed due to public awareness as a form of agricultural accounting presence.
+Furthermore, research methods can use a positivist approach with harvest variable determinants.
+In addition, descriptive, causal, and qualitative studies can use ethnomethodology or phenomenology based on participant observation as a complete source.